Admiral-Spee/slime-rhythm-game/readme.md

 The game itself supports most mainstream audio formats, including MP3, OGG, WAV, FLAC, etc., but some browsers may have compatibility issues with certain audio formats.

 ### Importing Custom Charts
 Now the game supports convenient uploading of custom charts and external songs!
+No need to run the project locally and edit the configuration file anymore.

 For songs already in the game:
 - Click the `+` button in the song detail area.